 Turkey remains a patriarchal society and women are encouraged to be educated just for the “well-being of the generations they raise.”
 She mentioned that in Turkey, as in Tunisia and Morocco, ruling Islamist parties agree on the concept of ‘complementarily’ instead of equality between men and women.

 The effects of the Arab uprising on women were the starkest in Syria, where a brutal civil war has left more than 100,000 people dead and millions displaced, according to UN figures.
-Rights groups say forces loyal to President Bashar al-Assad have targeted women with rape and torture, while hardline Islamists have stripped them of rights in rebel-held territory.
+Rights groups say forces loyal to President Bashar al-Assad have targeted women with rape and torture, while hardline Islamists have stripped them of rights in the rebel-held territory.
 “The Syrian woman is a weapon of war, subjected to abductions and rape by the regime and other groups,” a Syrian women’s rights campaigner told Reuters.

 In Libya, ranked 14th for women’s rights, experts voiced concern over the spread of armed militias and a rise in kidnapping, extortion, random arrests and physical abuse of women.
 They said the 2011 uprising that overthrew Muammar Gaddafi had failed to enshrine women’s rights in law.